 Trickery Domain (Cleric subclass) – This subclass gives you Charm person as a domain spell at 1st level.

-Fey Touched (feat) – With this feat you can choose Charm Person as the 1st level enchantment spell, whilst also getting Misty Step.
-You can cast both for free once a day, but can also cast them with any spell slots you may have.
+Fey Touched (feat) – With this feat, you can choose Charm Person as the 1st level enchantment spell, while also getting Misty Step.
+You can cast both for free once a day but can also cast them with any spell slots you may have.

-We hope that you’ve found this article helpful, if you’re trying to choose some spells for your next character then take a look at our spells section.
-Good luck out there adventurer, and be careful with your new found power to charm enemies and alienate people.
+We hope you’ve found this article helpful.
+If you’re trying to choose some spells for your next character, then look at our spells section.
+Good luck out there adventurer, and be careful with your newfound power to charm enemies and alienate people.